 So now that we’ve covered how the method works and why it’s so effective, let’s look at how you can do it as well as some tips regarding the way you perform this technique.
 It’s important to realise that this technique is all about your sleep cycle and therefore the more natural your cycle, the more effective this will be.

-Step 2 – When you wake up, don’t move much
+Step 2: When you wake up, don’t move anything!

 Just turn your alarm off, get comfortable and then start thinking about lucid dreams.
 At this point, you’re able to combine the WBTB with the WILD technique, because it will be a LOT easier to perform a WILD in this state.